 Business Sales, Mergers & Acquisitions | Client Case Studies

 A client selling a professional services firm had specific needs regarding future employment.

-Knowing what was important to our client allowed negotiations to be specific in some areas and flexible in others.
+Because we took the time to understand what was important to our client, it was possible for negotiations to be specific in some areas and flexible in others.

 A buyer of a small takeaway food shop had previously operated this sort of business.
-They knew how to make burgers but had cash flow issues.
+While they knew how to make burgers, they had cash flow issues.

 A sale of a franchise retail shop in the Sunshine Plaza always brings with it the potential heartache of national landlords and national franchisors with their competing interests.

-Informing the client up-front as to what was a realistic timetable to deal with these players allowed the contract to be framed accordingly.
-The matter settled in the time period.
+Before the matter started, we informed the client as to what was a realistic timetable to deal with these players.
+As such, we framed the contract accordingly and the matter settled in the time period.